reed-adept/aria-matlab/README.txt

 	Windows:   path(path, 'C:\Program Files\MobileRobots\Aria\matlab')
     Or if your current directory is the ARia matlab directory: path(path, '.')

+Or, to permanently add it to your path, click the "Set Path" button in the Matlab toolbar ("Home" tab), and add the Aria matlab subdirectory to the top of the list.

 See example.m for a simple example of use.

 So far, the following functions are available: